Gurkirat27GK/Travel-Budget-Planning-Tool/README.md

 Create basic wireframes and structure for pages

-Prepare foundational elements for Firebase, charts, and UI components
+Prepare foundational elements for Firebase, charts, and UI components.